Schlaffmatthewj/clean_and_clear_contracts/README.md

     - You can create a Company Profile which will grant access to more features of the app.

 - Companies && Project Owners
-    - When on your own Company's Profile there will be a option for Prime Contractor.
+    - When on your own Company's Profile there will be an option for Prime Contractor.
         - Create new Phases.
             - Allows for cleaner job organization.
             - Create as many Tasks needed to complete a Phase.
         - Create new Tasks.
             - Gives descriptions of the jobs to be completed within a scheduled time.
     - Have access to additional features regarding Projects and Tasks.
-        - Projects wil have an option to acquire the Prime Contract.
+        - Projects will have an option to acquire the Prime Contract.
             - This data will now be linked to your Company's Profile.
         - Tasks will have an option to acquire the Sub Contract.
             - This data will now be linked to your Company's Profile.